 |---|---|---|

-| No Bleeding or Spotting | Your menstrual-like discharge has stopped completely. | The cervix has likely closed enough to prevent infection risk. |
+| No Bleeding or Spotting | Your vaginal bleeding or discharge has stopped completely. | This lowers infection risk and suggests healing is progressing well. |

-| No Signs of Infection | No fever, unusual discharge, itching, or foul odor present. | A healthy environment lowers chances of complications from intercourse. |
+| No Signs of Infection | No fever, unusual discharge, or foul odor is present. | A healthy environment lowers the chance of complications from intercourse. |

-| You Feel Physically Ready | You experience no cramps or discomfort during gentle touching. | Your body signals readiness for more intimate contact safely. |
+| You Feel Physically Ready | You experience no significant discomfort during routine activity or gentle touch. | Your body is signaling readiness for more intimate contact. |

 If any of these signs are missing—or if you feel unsure—hold off on sex until you get medical clearance.